LeenMusaadd/StudyGuide/README.md

 ![Admin Page](ReadMePics/addPage.png)

 The admin page is accessible only to logged-in administrators.
 From this page, admins can:
-- Update and manage the website’s resources (e.g., upload new tutorials, update slides).
+- Update and manage the website’s resources (e.g., upload new books).

 ## 3. Main Page Flowchart (Levels)